-- Any research conducted after the beginning of commercial production; - Research adapting an existing product or process to a particular customer's need: - Duplication of an existing product or process; - Surveys or studies; - Research related to certain internal-use computer software; - Research in the social sciences, arts or humanities; and
+- Any research conducted after the beginning of commercial production; - Research adapting an existing product or process to a particular customer's need;

-- Research conducted outside of Arkansas.
-However, both the Director of the Arkansas Department of Economic Development and the President of the Arkansas Science and Technology Authority may agree to make an exception for research and development activities occurring outside of Arkansas for an agreed upon transition period if the following conditions exist: - 1.
+- Duplication of an existing product or process; - Surveys or studies; - Research related to certain internal-use computer software; - Research in the social sciences, arts or humanities; and - Research conducted outside of Arkansas.
+However, both the Director of the Commission and the President of the Arkansas Science and Technology Authority may agree to make an exception for research and development activities occurring outside of Arkansas for an agreed upon transition period if the following conditions exist: - 1.
 The business qualifies as a Targeted Business; and - 2.
-The department and the business have entered into a Targeted In-House Research and Development incentive agreement; and - 3.
-The business is located in another state and has decided to relocate it research and development activities to Arkansas within a specified transition period, not to exceed eighteen (18) months; and - 4.
-The certificate of tax credit will not be issued top an out-of-state business relocating to Arkansas until the business has: - a.
+The Commission and the business have entered into a Targeted In-House Research and Development incentive agreement; and - 3.
+The business is located in another state and has decided to relocate it's research and development activities to Arkansas within a specified transition period, not to exceed eighteen (18) months; and - 4.
+The certificate of tax credit will not be issued to an out-of-state business relocating to Arkansas until the business has: - a.
 Incorporated as a business in the State of Arkansas - b.
 Physically relocated to Arkansas; and - c.
 Is conducting research in Arkansas.

-Qualified wages are taxable wages paid to a full-time permanent employee for performing qualified services.
+Qualified wages are taxable wages paid to a full-time permanent employee or "contractual employee", as defined in the Act, for performing qualified services.
 Qualified services are services of employees who are: